-Table 1 gives an indication of the generosity of social security in the three countries.
-The first column shows social security expenditures as a percentage of GDP.
-Italy spent approximately 15.7 percent of GDP on social security in 1999, far higher than the United States (3.9 percent in 2000) and the Netherlands (5.0 percent in 1999).
+States (3.9 percent in 2000) and the Netherlands (5.0 percent in 1999).
 This is in minor part explained by the age structure of its population.
 The second column shows the elderly dependency ratio, i.e., the size of the population that is at least 65 years old as a fraction of the working age population.
-Italy again tops the list, but the differences are not large.8 The third column shows the ratio of social security outlays as a fraction of GDP and the dependency ratio.
+Italy again tops the list, but the differences are not large.
+The third column shows the ratio of social security outlays as a fraction of GDP and the dependency ratio.
 It may be interpreted as a measure of the generosity of each country's social security program.
 Italy remains far above the other two countries.
 This is largely because occupational pensions, which play a significant role in the United States and the Netherlands, are negligible in Italy-see below.
 In addition, until recently, early retirement was very widespread in Italy, especially in the public sector.
 Several categories of public employees could retire after 15-20 years of contributions.
 Early retirement essentially increases the dependency ratio.

-(1) Social security (2) Population age 65+

-outlays as percentage as percentage of pop'n Ratio of
+(1) Social security outlays as percentage (2) Population age 65+ as percentage of pop'n Ratio of

 of GDP (1999) age 25-64 (1994) (1) and (2)

 United States 3.9 24.8 0.156

 Italy 15.7 29.6 0.523

 Netherlands 5.0 24.4 0.208